 To get the ad-free pattern, visit the Preemie Crochet Challenge at Sunflower Cottage Crochet to get the Coupon Code and all the other details about the Challenge.

 I used a yarn new to me called “Ice Cream”.
 It is sold by Lion Brand and is very nice to work with.
 It is 100% acrylic so it is Machine Washable and Dryable.
 So easy to care for!!

 The stitch I used for the body of the blanket is really quite easy to learn and to memorize, so you can easily work on your new project while watching tv or visiting with friends and family.

-I’m offering the pattern here on my blog for free, but if you would like an ad-free PDF version, please check out my Etsy Shop.
+I’m offering the pattern here on my blog for free, but if you would like an ad-free PDF version after the Preemie Crochet Challenge, please check out my Etsy Shop.